 As with most advice, these three are not the only options and hybrids are often used.
-Since we have little to no control over school age children’s daily activity schedules, many try to ease their transition over the weekend of the change.
+Since we have little to no control over school-age children’s daily activity schedules, many try to ease their transition over the weekend of the change.
 This involves an accelerated proactive approach.
-If the time changes occurs at 2am Sunday, this approach would begin with and earlier bedtime Friday evening.
-Decrease activities Friday evening and put the child to bed 30 minutes early.
+If the time changes occurs at 2am Sunday, this approach would begin with an earlier bedtime Friday evening.
+Decrease activities on Friday evening and put the child to bed 30 minutes early.
 On Saturday morning, get them up 30 minutes early and keep their schedule 30 minutes ahead the entire day (including going to bed 30 minutes early again Saturday night).
 Once the time has changed, you can follow one of two paths – let them sleep in 30 minutes late and adjust their schedule accordingly all day or get them up at their regular time and ‘force’ them to the usual schedule.
-They would go to bed on time Sunday evening and start the school week with their usual schedule.
-Given the acceleration of the ‘adjustment period’, the child will most likely still exhibit some of the misbehavior discussed above, but hopefully the duration is less than if you do nothing.
+They would go to bed on time on Sunday evening and start the school week with their usual schedule.
+Given the acceleration of the ‘adjustment period’, the child will most likely still exhibit some of the misbehavior discussed above, but hopefully, the duration is less than if you do nothing.

 Amslee Institute provides licensed online childcare classes with diploma and certification programs based on a curriculum specifically designed to advance the skills of Nannies and Sitters.
 Amslee Institute has over 30 college faculty with a passion for education and childcare, bringing them together to help childcare providers gain practical skills and qualifications that benefit their careers and the children in their care.